 - (a) Written notice of resignation of not less than 2 weeks shall be given by the employee.
-Such 2 weeks will not include annual leave. - (b) Where 2 weeks' notice is not given, the equivalent amount of salary shall be forfeited in lieu thereof. - (c) In the case of an employee whose resignation is to take effect less than 2 weeks after it is given, the employee shall forfeit 2 weeks' salary or such lesser amount as the employer considers to be fair and reasonable.

-4.6.2 Notice by the employer

-- (a) The employer may dismiss an employee only if: - (i) the employee has been given the period of notice required by clause 4.6.2(b), or compensation; or - (ii) the employee engages in misconduct of a type that would make it unreasonable to require the employer to continue the employment during the notice period. - (b) The minimum period of notice is:
+Such 2 weeks will not include annual leave. - (b) Where 2 weeks' notice is not given, the employer may deduct an amount of salary equivalent to the balance of the notice not given. - (c) In the case of an employee whose resignation is to take effect less than 2 weeks after it is given, the employer may deduct an amount of salary equivalent to the balance of the notice not given. - 4.6.2 Notice by the employer - (a) The employer may dismiss an employee only if: - (i) the employee has been given the period of notice required by clause 4.6.2(b), or compensation; or - (ii) the employee engages in misconduct of a type that would make it unreasonable to require the employer to continue the employment during the notice period. - (b) The minimum period of notice is:

-Period of Continuous Service Period of Notice not more than 1 year 1 week more than 1 year, but not more than 3 years 2 weeks more than 3 years, but not more than 5 years 3 weeks more than 5 4 weeks
+Period of Continuous Service Period of Notice

+not more than 1 year 1 week more than 1 year, but not more than 3 years 2 weeks more than 3 years, but not more than 5 years 3 weeks more than 5 4 weeks